lin430/cs190lab6/README.md

   > Since you guys (probably) don't know ruby, we'll give you most of the code

-4. So instead of getting the data from text from the command line arguments, we can use `gets.chomp()`
+4. So instead of getting the data from text from the command line arguments, we can use `$stdin.gets.chomp` to prompt for input

   > `gets` stands for `get string`